Kay Musical Instrument Company

-Kay Musical Instrument Company (often referred to simply as Kay) was an American musical instrument manufacturer established in 1931 by namesake Henry "Kay" Kuhrmeyer and based in Chicago, Illinois.
-It was formed when Kuhrmeyer bought out his financial backers in the instrument manufacturer Stromberg-Voisinet.
+Kay Musical Instrument Company (often referred to simply as Kay) is an American musical instrument manufacturer established in 1931 by namesake Henry "Kay" Kuhrmeyer and based in Chicago, Illinois.
+It was formed when Kuhrmeyer, with the support of his financial backers, bought out the instrument manufacturer Stromberg-Voisinet.
 They produced guitars, mandolins, banjos, ukuleles and were known for their use of lamination in the construction of arched top instruments.